Zerodur: Applications

 The main applications for Zerodur include telescope optics in astronomy and space applications, lithography machines for microchips and displays, and inertial measurements systems for navigation.

 In astronomy, it is used for mirror substrates in large telescopes such as the Hobby-Eberly Telescope, the Keck I and Keck II telescopes, the Gran Telescopio Canarias, the Devasthal Optical Telescope, the European Southern Observatory's 8.2 m Very Large Telescope, and the 39 m Extremely Large Telescope.

 It also has been used for the primary mirror of SOFIA's airborne telescope.

-ASA also produces some telescopes with zerodur.
+ASA (AstroSysteme Austria) also produces some telescopes with Zerodur.

 In space, it has been used for the imager in Meteosat Earth observation satellites, and for the optical bench in the LISA Pathfinder mission.

 In microlithography, Zerodur is used in wafer steppers and scanner machines for precise and reproducible wafer positioning.
 It is also used as a component in refractive optics for photolithography.

 In inertial measurement units, Zerodur is used in ring laser gyroscopes.